derivexyz/v1-core/docs/contracts/shortpoolhedger.md

 Sends all quote asset deposited in this contract to the `LiquidityPool`.

-### Function `getPoolHedgerSettings() → struct PoolHedger.PoolHedgerParameters, uint256 _shortBuffer external`
+### Function `getPoolHedgerSettings() → struct PoolHedger.PoolHedgerParameters _poolHedgerParams, uint256 _shortBuffer external`

-Returns PoolHedgerParameters struct
+Returns the poolHedgerParams and shortBuffer in a single call

 ### Function `_abs(int256 val) → uint256 internal`